shiroyasha/blog-source/source/posts/2021-07-02-what-is-a-transaction-outbox-and-why-you-need-it.html.md

 ![Transactional Outbox: Idempotent Client](images/transactional-outbox/idempotent-client.png)

-You will notice that in this case, the receiving service needs a way to store message that it receives.
+In this case, you will notice that the receiving service needs a way to store the message that it receives.

-Let's look at a possible implementation:
+Let's look at the implementation:

 ``` ruby
 RabbitMQ.subscribe("user-signed-up") do |message|